famedly/matrix-dart-sdk/lib/src/voip/README.md

   - mesh webrtc calls
   - just handling state of calls and signallnig for e2ee keys in sfu mode (check `isLivekitCall`)

+- added invitee_device_id
+- call backends just use the first one atm
+- 3401 to-device events MUST contain a room id

 ## Overview

 `VoIP` is a module that provides a simple API for making 1:1 and group calls.